Shalom Dov Wolpo: Olmert hanging comments

-In December 2007, Wolpo stated that his followers will secede from Israel if the Israeli government withdraws from the West Bank.
+In December 2007, Wolpo stated that his followers will establish the Kingdom of Judah if it is transferred to the Palestinians.
 It is unclear which part of Israel Wolpo and his followers would claim, or how they would achieve autonomous status.

 Wolpo, addressing a demonstration against the Olmert government's peace moves with the Palestinian Authority, said that the prime minister, Vice Premier Chaim Ramon, Foreign Minister Tzipi Livni, and Defense Minister Ehud Barak would be "hung from the gallows", were Israel run properly.

 "The terrible traitor, Ehud Olmert, who gives these Nazis weapons, who gives money, who frees their murderous terrorists, this man, like Ariel Sharon, collaborates with the Nazis", Wolpo said in the speech.

 Yoel Hasson, a lawmaker with Olmert's Kadima party, said he would ask Israel's attorney general to take legal steps against Wolpo.
 The U.S.-based Orthodox Union issued a statement condemning the remarks.

 Rabbi Wolpo said that the comments he made at the conference were twisted and taken out of context.
 In calling for the execution of state leaders by legal means, he was not calling for vigilante violence, he explained, but rather calling on the police to implement the law.
 Rabbi Wolpo wrote that he believes violence against a fellow Jew is unacceptable, but that law enforcement has the right and responsibility to enforce the law.

 One of Israel's laws prohibits providing assistance to Nazis, he explained, and Muslim terrorist groups are the Nazis of our day.
 If the government provides terrorists with aid, he reasoned, then the government has violated the law, and its members must suffer the consequences, which can include the death penalty.

 Rabbi Wolpo emphasized that he was calling for any such punishments to be carried out in a legal manner.